Useful washing machine programs

 From quick washes to child locks, we demystify common washing machine programs and tell you whether they're worth spending a little more on.

-Here, we take you through some of the most common programs found on most machines, and those that can be a real added benefit worth looking out for if you're shopping for a new model.
+Here, we take you through some of the most common washing machine program, and those that can be a real added benefit worth looking out for if you're shopping for a new model.

 Synthetics or cottons